northox/openbsd-apu2/README.md

 The APU2 is a fanless board with 4x 1Ghz CPUs and 4GB of RAM (AMD GX-412TC SOC, amd64 intruction set) - quite capable.
 Well, actually it's totally overkill for a router but anyway, it's still cheaper then the alternatives.
 Oh and it use an open source firmware: [coreboot](https://www.coreboot.org).
 ![front panel open top](https://raw.githubusercontent.com/northox/openbsd-apu2/master/front-open.jpeg)

 It's stable.
 We've been using it for a few months now and had very few hiccups.
-The biggest limitation is the support for 802.11n and ac.
+The biggest limitation is the support for 802.11ac and poor performance of 802.11n.

 ## Why?
 Well frankly, we were tired of unreliable, inpotent routers with unknown (crappy) security posture.
 Our objective was to setup this thing once and forget about it - not a techy-powertrip.